tygrysek90/OpenRCT2-Tiger-Plugin-Template/README.md

 	 * Human-readable name
 	 */
 	pluginName: "Tiger Plugin Template",

 	/**
+	 * Author name
+	 * warning: this works only for plugins with single author (or for groups such as "ACME authors")
+	 * otherwise see plugin.ts around line 9 and use string[] to define a list of authors */
+	pluginAuthor: "Your Name",

+	/**
 	 * Version
 	 */
 	pluginVersion: "0.0"
 }
 ```
-name will be propagated where necessary (plugin name, menu item, window title) and as stripped of whitespace used to name output .js file
+- Name of the plugin will be propagated where necessary (plugin name, menu item, window title) and as stripped of whitespace used to name output .js file
+- Version and author's name gets propagated into `plugin.ts`
+- Version will be written into file name in case of production build (`npm run build`)

 #### FlexUI with basic window already prepared
   - simply start actually wiriting GUI in `mainWin.ts`